What is Complementary and Alternative Medicine (CAM)?

 With the support of a licensed medical health professional, CAM is often a reasonable treatment option for those who want to reduce their dependence on pharmaceutical medications and have more control over their health.

-To learn more about holistic and integrative medicine, schedule an appointment with internal medicine specialist Dr. Lakshmi Menezes at Florida Medical Clinic in Lutz or Wesley Chapel, Florida.
+To learn more about holistic and integrative medicine, schedule an appointment with internal medicine specialist Dr. Lakshmi Menezes at Florida Medical Clinic Orlando Health in Lutz or Wesley Chapel, Florida.
 Virtual appointments are also available.

 Be sure to check out the other blogs in our holistic health series: